Omni Calculator logo

 The next step is to determine your income if you plan to return the property to the market.
 You need to fill out the following fields of the rental property calculator:

 • Value appreciation: typically, each property gains value over time.
-In this field, you should input the annual percentage increase of this value;
+In this field, you should input the annual percentage increase of this value (our investment property calculator will help you estimate these numbers);

 • Holding length: the time after which you will sell this property, measured in years; and